Pawcharz/warehouse-bot-training/experiments/sb3_custom_comparison/README.md

-THis is an experiment comparing results of 2 PPO implementations: my custom PPO at `src/algorithms/PPO_algorithm.py` with stable-baselines-3 implementation.
+This is an experiment comparing results of 2 PPO implementations: my custom PPO at `src/algorithms/PPO_algorithm.py` with stable-baselines-3 implementation.

 ## Setup